-- o Will have unrestricted access to those charged with governance of the group, group management, those charged with governance of the component, component management, component information, and the component auditors (including relevant audit documentation sought by the group engagement team); and - o Will be able to perform necessary work on the financial information of the components. - A12.
+- The complexity of the consolidation process. - Whether component auditors that are not from the group engagement partner's firm or network will perform work on the financial information of any of the components, and group management's rationale for appointing more than one auditor. - Whether the group engagement team: - Will have unrestricted access to those charged with governance of the group, group management, those charged with governance of the component, component management, component information, and the component auditors (including relevant audit documentation sought by the group engagement team); and - Will be able to perform necessary work on the financial information of the components. - A12.
 In the case of a continuing engagement, the group engagement team's ability to obtain sufficient appropriate audit evidence may be affected by significant changes, for example: - Changes in the group structure (for example, acquisitions, disposals, reorganizations, or changes in how the group financial reporting system is organized). - Changes in components' business activities that are significant to the group. - Changes in the composition of those charged with governance of the group, group management, or key management of significant components. - Concerns the group engagement team has with regard to the integrity and competence of group or component management. - Changes in group-wide controls. - Changes in the applicable financial reporting framework.